aalemayhu/jamstack-oslo/meetings/checklist.md

 0. Tweet / Post it on the internet.
 0. Again remember to keep [#planning][0] channel up to date.
 0. Get to the venue early if possible
+0. Review this document and polish it :wink:

 Meetup text template below